Jaywin2099/3300_TeamProject/README.md

     2. Navigate to the SwiftLearning Project Build (not the SwiftLearning directory)
     3. Under Targets select SwiftLearning
     4. Navigate to Signing and Capabilites in the toolbar
-    5. Under Signing select or create your own personal account (not team! do not pay!) and ensure the box for Automatically manage signing is checked
+    5. Under Signing select or create your own personal account (not team! do not pay to create an account!) and ensure the box for Automatically manage signing is checked

 3. Setup your config file
     1. Open xcode and navigate to the SwiftLearning Project